karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ## Consumer Object

 The Consumer object represents a consumer - or a user - of an API.
-You can either rely on Kong as the primary datastore, or you can map the consumer list with your database to keep consistency between Kong and your existing primary datastore.
+You can either rely on Qordoba as the primary datastore, or you can map the consumer list with your database to keep consistency between Qordoba and your existing primary datastore.

 ```json
 {